drinkius/FlowerChart/README.md

 # FlowerChart - custom chart written in Swift

 Flower-shaped chart written in Swift, this repo is a sample project you can build directly on your iPhone.
 The charts generated are fully vector and scale without any rasterization and annying pixels.
+Part of the https://github.com/vsouza/awesome-ios

 The chart itself looks as follows: